hipe/tmx/beauty_salon/doc/issues/021-our-take-on-an-AST-processor.md

 asset files. (really, this feature is just a cheap by-product of the fact that for performance reasons we evaluate definitions before we traverse files.)

-we follow our own simple #[#sli-023] "prototype" pattern. or we don't.
-EDIT